-The Department of Health's Safe Drinking Water Branch authority on drinking water quality is based on the definition of a "public water system."
-A "public water system" means a system which provides water for human consumption through pipe or other constructed conveyance if such system has fifteen (15) service connections or regularly serves an average of at least twenty-five (25) individuals daily at least sixty (60) days out of the year.
-All public water systems are regulated by the Department of Health and shall be in compliance with the Hawaii Administrative Rules, Title 11, Chapter 20, Recommend the subdivision lots be connected to an existing public water system.
+such system has fifteen (15) service connections or regularly serves an average of at least twenty-five (25) individuals daily at least sixty (60) days out of the year.
+All public water systems are regulated by the Department of Health and shall be in compliance with the Hawaii Administrative Rules.
+Title 11, Chapter 20.
+Recommend the subdivision lots be connected to an The Department of Health's Safe Drinking Water Branch authority on drinking water quality is which provides water for human consumption through pipe or other constructed conveyance if based on the definition of a "public water system."
+A "public water system" means a system existing public water system.

-Concerns on water quality for lead, copper, algae and microbiological and chemical contaminations in private water systems have identified the need for self monitoring.
-The Department of Health does not support the use of these private rain catchment systems for drinking water purposes since the quality may not meet National Primary Drinking Water Standards for potable drinking water for human consumption.
-The U.S. Environmental Protection Agency (EPA) defines human consumption to include drinking, bathing, showering, cooking, dishwashing, maintaining oral hygiene and includes hand washing,
+drinking water purposes since the quality may not meet National Primary Drinking Water Standards for potable drinking water for human consumption.
+The U.S. Environmental Protection Agency (EPA) defines human consumption to include drinking, balting, showering. contaminations in private water systems have identified the need for self-monitoring.
+The Department of Health does not support the use of these private rain catchment systems for Concerns on water quality for lead, copper, algae and microbiological and chemical cooking, dishwashing, maintaining oral hygiene and includes hand washing.

-WORD: VAR-15-000304.eh
+WORD: SUB-15-001501.eh